amd112/clusteringEthics/index.md

 To create a defined corpus, missions were scraped for NGOs holding General Consultive Status with the United Nations Economic and Social Council, as well as for NGOs mentioned on the pages of those holding General Consultive Status.

 Scraping was done through Wikipedia.
 By first collecting the organization names from the UNESC website, it was possible to automatically paginate through the respective pages on Wikipedia.
 In order to approximate similar categories of statements for each group, only sections titled 'Purpose', 'Mission', 'Founding', 'Principles', or 'Philosophy' were scraped.
 Section titles were fuzzy matched, meaning that sections could be identified that had similar but not exact titles.
 The fuzzy matching algorithm used prioritises sequence of lettering, and secondarily the set and number of letters.
-This means that 'Mission Statement', a phrase adding text at the end, would likely be considered a close match for 'Mission', while '**Miss**ing Opin**ion**', a phrase adding text in the middle, and 'I miss gin', an anagram, would be considered a poor match.
+This means that 'Mission Statement', a phrase adding text at the end, would likely be considered a close match for 'Mission', while '**Miss**ing Opin**ion**', a phrase adding text in the middle, and 'I miss gin', an anagram, would be considered poor matches.

 ## Data Munging